eclipse-che/che-docs/src/main/_docs/devops/devops-runtime-stacks.md

 Stacks are loaded from a JSON file that is packaged into resources of a special component deployed with a workspace master.
 This JSON isn't exposed to users and stack management is performed in User Dashboard (that uses REST API).

 Stacks are loaded from a JSON file only when the database is initialized, i.e. when a user first stats Che.
 This is the default policy that can be changed.
 To keep getting updates with new Che stacks, set `CHE_PREDEFINED_STACKS_RELOAD__ON__START=true` in `che.env`.
-When set to true, stack.json will be used to update Che database, each time Che server starts.
+When set to true, stacks.json will be used to update Che database, each time Che server starts.
+This means Che will get all stacks in stacks.json and upload them to a DB.
+This way, you may make sure that you keep existing custom stacks (user-created) and get stack updates from new Che releases.
+New and edited stacks (for example those with fixes in stack definition) will be merged in.
+Conflicts are possible though, since for example, if a new Che version provides a new stack with the name "My Cool Stack" and a stack with this name somehow exists in a database, such a stack won't be saved to a DB.

 ## Configuring Stacks
 In the user dashboard, click the `Stacks` to view all the available stacks.
 New stacks can be created and existing stacks can be modified/searched.